Core solution

 What is Integrated Farm Assurance for flowers and ornamentals?

-Developed by the industry, for the industry, Integrated Farm Assurance (IFA) for flowers and ornamentals is a global standard for the responsible farming of flowers and ornamentals.
-With requirements on topics such as soil and water management, plant protection, plant nutrition, biodiversity, environmental sustainability, and workers’ well-being, the standard allows producers to measure their progress, demonstrate their commitment to improving the sustainability of surrounding ecosystems, and improve the efficiency of their farm operations.
-Operational for over 20 years and continuously developed in extensive collaboration with sector stakeholders, IFA is tried, tested, and trusted around the world, with IFA-certified production processes for flowers and ornamentals covering more than 30,000 hectares annually.
+Developed by the industry, for the industry, Integrated Farm Assurance (IFA) for flowers and ornamentals is a global standard that aims to promote safer and more responsible farming practices in flower and ornamentals production.
+With requirements on topics such as soil and water management, plant protection, plant nutrition, biodiversity, and workers’ health, safety, and welfare, the standard allows producers to measure their progress, demonstrate their commitment to protecting surrounding ecosystems, and improve the efficiency of farm operations.
+Continuously developed in extensive collaboration with sector stakeholders, IFA is tried, tested, and trusted around the world, with IFA-certified production processes for flowers and ornamentals covering more than 48,000 hectares annually.

 IFA for flowers and ornamentals at a glance